 I expect all employees to perform their job duties in a manner that promotes equal opportunity for all.
 We will make every effort to recruit, hire, and retain protected group members for all MAC positions.
-Biannual training will be required of management and supervisory personnel in dealing with alleged acts of discrimination.
+Biannual training will be required of management and supervisory personnel focused on addressing alleged acts of discrimination and biased conduct.